Mamta Kharab

 Mamta Kharab (born 26 January 1982, Rohtak, Haryana) is an Indian former field hockey player, who represented the India women's national field hockey team.
-She has also captained the national team.
-During the 2002 Commonwealth Games, she scored the winning goal which gave India the gold.
-She also served as the model for the character of Komal Chautala in the 2007 Bollywood hit, Chak De India.
-Now she is working with Haryana police as a Deputy Superintendent of Police.
-She is a recipient of the Arjuna Award.
+She served as the captain of the national team, and, during the 2002 Commonwealth Games, she scored the winning goal that gave India the gold.

-Known as 'golden girl' of Indian women hockey team, Mamta Kharb was born on 26 January 1982.
-She was declared the best player and the best scorer in the Junior Asia Cup hockey tournament held in Malayasia, where India won the bronze medal.
-She has also played a leading role in India's victory in the Common Wealth Games held in Manchester in 2002.
+Outside of field hockey, Kharab served as the model for the character Komal Chautala in the 2007 Bollywood hit Chak De India.
+She currently is the Deputy Superintendent of Police at the Haryana Police Department.
+Kharab is also a recipient of the Arjuna Award and the Bhim Award.

-She scored the Golden Goal in the final against England in which India won the gold medal after 32 years.
+Early life and education

-Mamta's native village is Giwana in Sonipat district of Haryana.
-She did her schooling from Senior Secondary School Rohtak, Haryana.
-Her parents Kamla and Haripal reside in Model Town area, Rohtak.
+Kharab was born on 26 January 1982 in the village of Giwana, Sonipat District, Haryana, to parents Kamla and Haripal Singh.
+She grew up in a lower-middle class family and was one of seven children.
+Her father Haripal is a primary school teacher in the village of Bidhlan, Sonipat District.
+Her parents now reside in Model Town area, Rohtak.

-Mamta's two sisters Poonam and Sushma have also played hockey at the national level.
-Sushma like Mamta, is still playing for the Railways.
+Kharab went to school at Senior Secondary School Rohtak in Haryana, before attending MD University, Rohtak.

-Mamta's father Haripal Singh is a primary teacher and is posted in the village Bidhlan of the Sonipat district.
+Kharab’s sisters Poonam and Sushma also played hockey at the national level.
+Sushma currently plays for the Railways.